- The Annual Scientific Meeting (ASM)

 for postgraduate students and other interested astronomers is held every two years, alternated with the

-Summer School on Theoretical Astrophysics, and organised by ASA members interested in IT skills, led by Tara Murphy.
+Summer School on Theoretical Astrophysics, and organised by ASA members interested in IT skills.

 The ASA Early Career Researcher Mentoring Workshop